cplmakerlab/cplmakerlab.github.io/README.md

 This is a Jekyll-powered website that is hosted using Github Pages and managed using [CloudCannon](http://cloudcannon.com/).
 Cloudcannon provides a content editor and friendly administration interface for managing Jekyll sites.

 Jekyll is a site generator.
-Rather than reading and writing from a database (like Wordpress does), a Jekyll website uses flat files and a script to reenerate the entire HTML site whenever a change is made.
+Rather than reading and writing from a database (like Wordpress does), a Jekyll website uses flat files and an automated script to regenerate the entire HTML site whenever a change is made.

 Things like pages and blog posts are stored in Markdown files that end in .md or .html.
-At the top of each file is a section for storing metadata such as date, categories, and author, that Jekyll uses to render pages.
-Page files are located in the top-level directory, while posts are stored in the ```_posts``` directory.
-Content other than a page or a post is stored in its own collections directory.
+At the top of each file is a section for storing page metadata such as date and categories.
+Standalone pages are stored in the root directory, while posts are stored in the ```_posts``` directory.
+Content other than a page or a post must be stored in a collections directory.
 For instance the collection ```_guides``` contains how-to guides.

 The YAML data files are used for storing site settings.
 For instance, ```_config.yml``` contains the general site settings, and ```_data/navigation.yml``` contains navigation elements.